-Alec Baldwin On Career Highs And Lows And Playing A 'Larger-Than-Life' Trump
+Alec Baldwin On Career Highs And Lows And Playing A 'Larger Than Life' Trump

 On his Trump impression on SNL

-I say, left eyebrow up, right eyebrow down, stick your mouth out as far as you can like you're trying to bite somebody's nose off, and just kind of growl with that irritability. ...
+I say, "Left eyebrow up, right eyebrow down, stick your mouth out as far as you can like you're trying to bite somebody's nose off, and just kind of growl with that irritability. ..."

-The [thing] I try to lock into and kind of hold onto just for that brief five minutes of the cold opening is [Trump] not having any fun. ...
+The [thing] I try to lock into and kind of hold on to just for that brief five minutes of the cold opening is [Trump] not having any fun. ...
 He doesn't shut up about how rich he is.
 He doesn't stop talking about how much money he has, and how much privilege he has ... and he just seems miserable.
-If he's an advertisement for wealth and privilege, then, good god, I think it's terrible.
+If he's an advertisement for wealth and privilege, then, good God, I think it's terrible.

 On how growing up in a household with five siblings affected him later in life